What is a trade mark?

 What protection does the law provide for unregistered trade marks?

-- That the mark is theirs
+- That the mark is yours

-Can I do anything to stop this?
+Can I do anything to stop cyber-squatting?